FAIR Fine Art Guide

 • Use broader decorative-arts intake only when the owner is still sorting a mixed household group and silver is just one part of the assignment.

-• If you are unsure whether the job is mostly silver-specific or mixed decorative arts, FAIR match is safer than forcing the file into a general lane.
+• If you are unsure whether the job is silver-specific or mixed decorative arts, FAIR match is safer than forcing the file into a general lane.

 What buyers should photograph before asking FAIR for a quote